-Because the database now dates from the Court's beginnings in 1792, in specifying the issue in legacy cases (pre-Warren Court [1953-1968]) I have chosen the one that best accords with what today's Court would consider the issue to be.
+In specifying the issue in the legacy cases I have chosen the one that best accords with what today's Court would consider the issue to be.
 For example, "prize cases," those in which vessels were captured on the high seas and brought into U.S. ports, are categorized either as Fifth Amendment takings clause cases or as cases pertaining to the jurisdiction of the federal district or appeals courts, depending on which issue the Court based its decision.
 This was done to provide a basis for continuity in the Court's decision making and to avoid, if desired, undue segmentation of the Court's decisions.
-This same rule applies to various provisions pertaining to the Bill of Rights even though the Foourteenth Amendment had not been ratified and no guarantees of the Bill of Rights had been made binding on the state and local governments.
+The same rule applies to various provisions pertaining to the Bill of Rights even though the Fourteenth Amendment had not been ratified and no guarantees of the Bill of Rights had been made binding on the state and local governments.

 Do recognize, however, that the foregoing paragraph applies only to the issue(s) the Court addressed and not to the legal provisions decided by the Court.
 The latter were nonexistent at the time of decision.
-These legacy decisions rested instead either on the common law or judicial fiat.
+These legacy decisions generally rested either on the common law or judicial fiat.
 I wish to thank Professor Jeffrey Segal of the State University of New York at Stony Brook for his extremely valuable comments and suggestions on all phases and aspects of the database since its creation.
-I also thank Harriet Dhanak, the former programming and software specialist in the

-Department of Political Science at Michigan State University, for her expert guidance and assistance.
+I also thank Harriet Dhanak, the former programming and software specialist in the Department of Political Science at Michigan State University, for her expert guidance and assistance.
 Her successor, Lawrence Kestenbaum, continued and extended the stellar services on which I had become dependent.
 Most recently I have relied on the superb technical knowledge and skills of John Schwarz of the Michigan State University Institute for Political and Social Science Research.
 Professor Tim Hagle of the University of Iowa continues to systematically inform me of errors and missing data that I have overlooked.
 My former graduate students, now bona fide professors--Sara C. Benesh and Wendy L. Martinek--have shepherded me through the more arcane byways of current versions of statistical software packages.
 And though this feature of the database is now passe, their previous assistance has been key.